saldev22/project1/Documentation.md

 * Project 2:

-This consist of building and dockerising the Python application from project 1.:
+This consist of building and dockerising the Python application from project 1.
-Using CI/CD pipeline to deploy the application.:
+Using CI/CD pipeline to deploy the application.